DOC SHOT Q&A: Jeffrey Levy-Hinte, Director/Producer: 'Soul Power'

 I recall seeing Cabaret broadcast on network television when I was quite young.
 Of course, I could be remembering a TV commercial or otherwise imagining the whole thing, but whatever happened it left a powerful impression on me, and Cabaret is still a film that I greatly admire.

-about a film that affected you profoundly or changed/inspired the way you do
+Tell us about a film that affected you profoundly or changed/inspired the way you do your own work.

 It is impossible for me to answer this question as posed.
 I can say that Stanley Kubrick, Akira Kurosawa and Frederick Wiseman are my cinematic heroes, but even this list feels grossly restricted.

 What would surprise people the most about your job or the way you execute it?

 How tedious, boring and frustrating filmmaking can be.
 Of course there are wonderful high points, but they are still small islands in a sea of adversity and disappointment.
 But alas, filmmaking is a habit that is hard to kick!

 When you are feeling creatively stumped or burnt out, what do you do to get the creativity flowing again?